mioann47/EPL371as4/README.md

 ### Instructions on how to use the server are provided in this README file.
-You can compile the program using "make" into terminal.Config.json file includes the parameters for using the program.
+You can compile the program using "make" into terminal.
+Config.json file includes the parameters for executing the program.
 It contains the port, the number of threads and the source folder.
 All these parameters can change at any time by editing the file .

 After configuring the config.json file you can "run" the server by executing the "./s" command